pd007/healthapp/README.md

 # Health App
-*is an iOS app (for beginners) that receives health information from patients and displays result for doctor to see.
+*is an iOS app that receives health information from patients and displays result for doctor to see.

 ***